IsmaSA/Curriculum-Vitae/index.md

 **Leroy B.** 2019-2020. **biogeonetworks**, package for the R software.
 Biogeographical networks in R. Current version : 0.1.2. https://github.com/Farewe/biogeonetworks

 **Leroy B.** 2014-2019. **virtualspecies**, package for the R software.
 A package to generate virtual species distribution for improvements of modeling techniques.
-Published on the Comprehensive R Archive Network. <Current version : 1.5. http://borisleroy.com/virtualspecies
+Published on the Comprehensive R Archive Network.
+Current version : 1.5.1. http://borisleroy.com/virtualspecies

 **Leroy B.** 2012-2019. **Rarity**, package for the R software.
 A package to calculate rarity indices for species and assemblages of species.
 Published on the Comprehensive R Archive Network.
 Current version : 1.3-6.  https://cran.r-project.org/package=Rarity